jrenne/CR_Rcodes/README.md

 Random seed is set:

 - at line 9 of program make_figure_gamma0_distri.R.
 This script produces the figure illustrating the gamma0 distribution (Figure 9).
-- within function `compute.SCC.Lemoine`; this function is included in the script `procedures/functions_other_models.R`.
-This function utilizes Lemoine (2021) model to compute yields and Social Cost of Carbons (SCC).
-It is used in `outputs/make_figures/make_figure_YC_RF.R` to produce Figure 6 (yield curves) and Figure VI.2 (Term structure of temperature risk premiums).
+- within function `compute.SCC.Lemoine`; this function utilizes Lemoine (2021) model to compute yields and Social Cost of Carbons (SCC).
+It is included in the script `procedures/functions_other_models.R`.
+It is used in `outputs/make_figures/make_figure_YC_RF.R` to produce Figure 6 (yield curves) and Figure S.4 (Term structure of temperature risk premiums).
-- The other results of the paper are not based on pseudo-random number generators (PRNGs).
+- The other results of the paper are not based on pseudo-random number generators.

 ---